Head Coach Mark Dennehy

 A member of the American Hockey Coaches Association since 1994, Dennehy was named to the AHCA Board of Governors in 2006.
 He has also volunteered for both Massachusetts Hockey and USA Hockey.

-A native of Dorchester, MA, Dennehy helped Boston College win three Hockey East regular season titles, played on the 1989-90 Hockey East Championship team and was a part of three NCAA qualifying teams, including the 1990 team which advanced to the NCAA Frozen Four at Joe Louis Arena in Detroit.
+A native of Dorchester, Mass., Dennehy helped Boston College win three Hockey East regular season titles and played on the 1989-90 Hockey East Championship team and was a part of three NCAA qualifying teams, including the 1990 team that advanced to the Frozen Four at Joe Louis Arena in Detroit.

 He then went on to play a season in Britain's elite league for the Ayr Raiders in 1991-92.
 Dennehy parlayed that into a tryout with the Fort Wayne Comets in the IHL before trading in his skates for a whistle.

-Dennehy resides in Andover with his wife Heather and three daughters – Kelsey, Kielan, and Caroline.
+Dennehy resides in Andover, Mass., with his wife Heather and three daughters, Kelsey, Kielan, and Caroline.